Health and Safety

 Employees and Students will:

-- refuse to do unusually dangerous work or learning activities
+- refuse to perform work or learning activities they believe to be unusually dangerous

 - plan and execute all activities in a manner that promotes compliance with this policy

-- practice safe work and learning habits, and observe all safety rules and procedures established in their work and learning areas
+- practice safe work and learning habits, and observe all safety rules and procedures applicable to their environment

 - promptly report hazardous or unsafe equipment, conditions, procedures or behavior to a supervisor or H&S, and make suggestions for their correction or take corrective action where authorized

-- immediately report to a supervisor or H&S all work/learning-related injuries, or near-miss situations, and obtain medical treatment if necessary without delay
+- immediately report to a supervisor or H&S all work/learning-related incidents, or near-miss situations, and obtain medical treatment without delay if needed

 - be fit for duty, which means in a physical, mental and emotional state that enables the employee or student to perform the essential tasks of their work or learning activity in a manner that does not threaten the safety or health of oneself, coworkers, fellow students, property or the public at large.